bcaffo/regmodsbook/manuscript/05_linear.md

        -259.6         372.1
 ~~~

-Now, let's predicting the price of a diamond.
+Now, let's predict the price of a diamond.
 This should be as
 easy as just evaluating the fitted line at the price we want to

 {lang=r,line-numbers=off}